jgcapdev/angular-ngrx-threejs/README.md

 ## ✨ How to install

 Simply run `git clone` and then `npm install --legacy-peer-deps`.
-You need to use Angular CLI 14.0.2.
+You need to use Angular CLI 14.0.2 or newer.

 ## 🔧 Project scaffolding